-This is the devastating effect of heroin that police want you to see
+This is the devastating effect of heroin that Ohio city wants you to see

 Story highlights

-- The photos show a man and woman passed out in the front seat
+- City releases photos of two adults passed out in front seat of car with a child in back

+- Driver pleads no contest to charges, including child endangerment; mother faces hearing

-(CNN)An Ohio police department says it made the decision to release a set of graphic photos to drive home the devastating effects of heroin addiction and the toll it takes on families.
+(CNN)A city in Ohio says it decided to release a set of graphic photos to drive home the devastating effects of heroin addiction and the toll it takes on families.

-The photos show a man and woman passed out in the front seats of a car with a child sitting in the back.
+The photos show a man and woman passed out in the front seat of a car with a child sitting in the back.

-"We feel it necessary to show the other side of this horrible drug," East Liverpool city police said, explaining its decision.
+"We feel it necessary to show the other side of this horrible drug," a post on the city of East Liverpool's Facebook page reads, explaining its decision.

 "We feel we need to be a voice for the children caught up in this horrible mess."